mvolkmann/blog/src/zig.md

 ```

 A `while` expression can be used like a `C` `for` loop
-where a single update is specified in a second pair of parentheses
+where a single update is specified in a
+second pair of parentheses (referred to as a "continue expression")
 that is separated from the first pair with a colon.
 Here is an example.